GLACIS·US state AI laws·Colorado·Updated June 2026

 Comparison to the EU AI Act

-The Colorado AI Act is often described as "US-style EU AI Act regulation," but meaningful differences exist.
+The 2024 Colorado AI Act was often described as “US-style EU AI Act regulation.”
+SB 26-189 moved Colorado further from that model — toward a leaner transparency regime.
 Here’s a comparative analysis:

-Scope High-risk AI in 8 consequential decision domains Four risk tiers: prohibited, high-risk, limited-risk, minimal-risk
+Scope Covered ADMT used to materially influence consequential decisions in 7 domains Four risk tiers: prohibited, high-risk, limited-risk, minimal-risk

 Enforcement State Attorney General only; no private right of action National authorities; potential for private litigation under GDPR-like mechanisms

-Penalties Up to $20,000 per violation Up to €35M or 7% global revenue for high-risk violations
+Penalties Up to $20,000 per violation under the Colorado Consumer Protection Act Up to €35M or 7% global revenue for high-risk violations

 Conformity Assessment No third-party certification required Third-party notified body assessment for certain high-risk systems

-Focus Area Algorithmic discrimination (protected class bias) Broader safety, transparency, and fundamental rights protection
+Focus Area Transparency about automated decisions; discrimination handled under existing anti-discrimination law Broader safety, transparency, and fundamental rights protection

-Safe Harbor Compliance with NIST AI RMF or ISO 42001 creates presumption of reasonable care Voluntary harmonized standards provide presumption of conformity
+Safe Harbor None — no framework presumption survives under SB 26-189 Voluntary harmonized standards provide presumption of conformity

 Key Similarities